 Our work depends on people power.
 EPIC is unique in that about half of our income comes from donations from our members.
 Looking back on our track record, it’s clear to see why this organization has thrived in the heart of the Redwoods for 43 years; because the people who live in and enjoy the places we work to protect, believe in the work we do.

 As we embark on the new reality of social distancing, our hearts go out to the families whose health, daily lives, and financial welfare have been affected by the COVID-19 pandemic.
 We’ve made it through some hardships before, but never at this scale.
-At this point, many people have more time now than ever before to reflect on the people, places, and things that matter most to us (while some are struggling with not enough time with kids at home or increased workloads).
+While some are struggling with kids at home and increased workloads, others have more time to reflect on the people, places, and things that matter most.

 With the great pause, we have seen wildlife return to city streets, pollution recede enough to see mountains that have not been visible for decades, family bonds strengthening, and a new appreciation for those providing services deemed essential in this time.